Marx-wrld/Resume-screener/README.md

 - When a file is uploaded, it reads the contents of the file, cleans the text using the clean_resume function, and then uses the pre-trained model to make a prediction.
 - The predicted category ID is displayed, and a mapping (category_mapping) is used to map the ID to a human-readable category name.
 - The predicted category name is then displayed in the web application.

+**Category Mapping:**
+- category_mapping: A dictionary that maps category IDs to human-readable category names.
+This is used to interpret the model's predictions.

+**Execution as a Web App:**
+- The last part of the code checks whether the script is being run as the main program (if __name__ == '__main__':).
+If it is, it calls the main() function, starting the Streamlit web application.

 ![2023-12-19 18_14_51-](https://github.com/Marx-wrld/Resume-screener/assets/105711066/e69aba16-f59c-4e4c-a0e3-9750f97e70f9)